 "Diversity and Oppression is a great course to teach online.
 The students give very rich, professional comments where they integrate the material along with their personal experiences in a meaningful way."
-Gretchen Ely, associate professor "It is easier to cultivate a relationship (online) with every student."
+Gretchen Ely, associate professor "It is easier to cultivate a relationship

+(online) with every student."
 Laura Lewis, assistant dean for global partnerships, director of field education

 "Students are often surprised that my course has the same rigor as a seated course and that always makes me smile!"
 Catherine N Dulmus, professor "I see a lot more discussion and interactions among social workers and the allied health professionals in my online Psychopathology course than I ever saw when it was a seated class."
-P Barbara Rittner, associate professor
+Barbara Rittner, associate professor

 "Teaching an advanced level course like Mental Health and Disability Social Work required thinking through how to create students first as a hybrid and now as a fully online course.
-It was exciting to onceptualize the content delivery with a Robert Keefe, associate professor"The Solution Focused online course is students of that all face-to-face time a skill-based.
-This is both intimidating is skill-based.
-This is both intimidating and rewarding for students who receive Denise Krause, clinical professor
+It was exciting to conceptualize the content delivery with a new set teaching strategies and tools."
+Robert Keefe, associate professor

+"The Solution Focused online course is structured so that all face-to-face time is skill-based.
+This is both intimidating and rewarding for students who receive lots of feedback on skills acquisition."
+Denise Krause, clinical professor